Roundhay Park

-Roundhay Park in Leeds, West Yorkshire, England, is one of the biggest city parks in Europe.
-It covers more than 700 acre of parkland, lakes, woodland and gardens which are owned by Leeds City Council.
+Roundhay Park in Leeds, West Yorkshire, England, is a large urban park situated on the north-east edge of the city, bordered by the suburb of Roundhay to the west, Oakwood to the south and the A6120 outer ring road to the north.
+It covers more than 700 acre of parkland, lakes, woodland and gardens which are owned by decree of Charles Frederick Thackray and the Nicholson family by the People of the City of Leeds, it is not owned by Leeds City Council but they manage it for the citizens of Leeds.
 The park is one of the most popular attractions in Leeds; nearly a million people visit each year.
-It is situated on the north-east edge of the city, bordered by the suburb of Roundhay to the west, Oakwood to the south and the A6120 outer ring road to the north.

 History

 In the 11th century William the Conqueror granted the lands on which the park stands to Ilbert de Lacy for his support in the Harrying of the North in the winter 1069–70.
 De Lacy, who founded Pontefract Castle, was a knight from Normandy.
 During the 13th century, the area was used as a hunting park for the de Lacys, who were the Lords of Bowland on the Yorkshire-Lancaster border.
 Ownership of Roundhay passed through succession to John of Gaunt and then to his son, Henry IV.
 In the 16th century Henry VIII gave the park (though not the manor) to Thomas Darcy.
 Through succession and marriage, it was acquired by Charles Stourton, XV Baron Stourton (1702–1753) in the 18th century.

 In 1803, Charles Stourton's nephew, another Charles Stourton, XVII Baron Stourton (1752–1816), sold the estate to Thomas Nicholson and Samuel Elam.
 Nicholson took the northern part which became Roundhay Park.
-Thomas Nicholson's land had the remains of quarries and coal mines.
-He disguised these former industrial areas by flooding them to the Upper Lake and the Waterloo Lake.
+Thomas Nicholson's land contained the remains of quarries and coal mines.
+He disguised these former industrial areas by flooding them to create the Upper Lake and the Waterloo Lake.
 The work was spread over 10 years at a cost of £15,000.
 What became known as the Mansion House was built between 1811 and 1826 with a view over the Upper Lake.
 Nicholson constructed a castle folly.
 The Nicholson family was responsible for building the Church of St John, almshouses and a school on the south side of the park.